 Sanitary and Phytosanitary Measures

-Pacific island countries face a number of challenges to exporting agricultural products to Australia and New Zealand.
+Pacific island countries face a number of challenges when exporting agricultural products to Australia and New Zealand.
 Science-based biosecurity requirements and demanding consumer markets mean that agricultural exports need to be pest-free, price-competitive, high quality, attractively packaged and reliably supplied.
-Despite these challenges, there is good potential for growth in relation to a number of commodities, including taro, breadfruit, limes, zucchini, copra, chillies, eggplant, papaya, cocoa, beef, sawn timber and ornamental foliage.
+Despite these challenges, there is good potential for growth in relation to a number of commodities including taro, breadfruit, limes, zucchini, copra, chillies, eggplant, papaya, cocoa, beef, sawn timber and ornamental foliage.

 Capacity building and cooperation

 Pacific island countries place a high priority on targeted SPS capacity building through PACER Plus, both to have more assured access to Australian and New Zealand food and fibre markets and to improve health outcomes domestically for people, plants and animals.

 Australia and New Zealand have committed to help build the capacity of Pacific island country agencies responsible for implementing SPS policies and procedures, and increase business awareness of SPS principles and how to apply them in production and trade.
 All members have agreed to strengthen cooperation between authorities responsible for dealing with SPS issues.
 Members will consider detailed work plans which may include:

 - technical assistance to improve industry compliance with export certification systems, and

 - assistance in establishing or strengthening capacity to manage SPS risks, including food safety.